-Try this class practical to carry out chromatography using dye from different coloured Smarties® or M&M’S®
+Try this class practical to carry out chromatography using dye from different coloured sweets

-This type of experiment goes down well with students since it uses well known material normally used as confectionery.
-Students begin by removing the dye from the surface of Smarties® or M&M’S® of various colours.
-They then put a spot of each onto a piece of chromatography paper, before allowing water to soak up the paper separating out the component dyes.
+This experiment goes down well with learners since it uses well-known material normally used as confectionery.
+Learners begin by removing the dye from the surface of sweets of various colours, such as M&M’s®.
+They then put a spot of each onto a piece of chromatography paper, before allowing water to soak up the paper, separating out the component dyes.

 The results of the chromatography show which dye mixtures are used to produce each colour for the sweets.

-Students should have a good basic understanding of chromatography theory and this practical can be a useful introduction to the method of separation.
-The experiment can be carried out by groups of two or three and takes about 30–40 minutes.
-Students must be told that the M&M’S® are not to be eaten under any circumstances.
+Learners should have a good basic understanding of chromatography theory and this practical can be a useful introduction to the method of separation.
+They can carry out the experiment in groups of two or three and it takes 30–40 minutes.
+Tell your learners that they should not eat the sweets under any circumstances.